TianyuWu-Henry/MLDS400_Group5/README.md

 This approach was applied to a subset of the data, our final table will likely have many more columns since we will be using the full data.

 #### To-Do-Lists:
-- Develop pipeline to build out KPIs for all of the data (or as much as we possibly can...)
+- Develop a pipeline to build KPIs for all the cleaned data as much as possible
 - Train model, tune parameters, and cross-validate
-- Prepare presentation slides, ROI analysis, final report
+- Start to prepare presentation slides, ROI analysis, and final report